Bosom Friends Bradford

 • States our policy on holding financial reserves

 Bosom Friends (Bradford) became a Charity separate from Bradford Cancer Support with the Constitution registered with the Charity Commission in March 2010.
-There have been no changes made to the Constitution since this time.

 Objectives